A vintage map of Europe showing countries, regions, and major bodies of water, decorated with ornate borders and Latin labels.

 The Interconnected History of the House of Luxembourg-Görlitz

-The House of Luxembourg-Görlitz does not exist in isolation.
+The Imperial and Royal House of Luxembourg-Görlitz and Somerset does not exist in isolation.
 It is a vital branch of the broader European Sovereign tapestry, connected by blood, treaty, and heraldic succession to the greatest dynasties of the West.
-Our lineage is defined by the Luxembourg-Ligny-Plantagenet nexus, a "Triple-Crown" connection that links our House to the following historic and modern entities:
+Our lineage is defined by a "Multi-Continental" nexus that links our House to the following historic and modern entities:

 The Imperial House of Luxembourg